 Viking Ocean Cruises is one of the fastest growing new companies in the cruise-industry.
 Formed in 2013 as another arm of Viking River Cruises, they now together are under the umbrella of Viking Cruises.
 The company was formed by Torstein Hagen, well known throughout the cruise-industry due to his involvement in several major companies like Kloster Cruise (NCL) and Holland America Line.
 But he had also been the CEO of Royal Viking Line in the mid 1980's and he was very fond of this line.
 That is why he had the fist ships of his new venture named after the first ships of the Royal Viking Line.
 Also in design, the ships had large similarities to those early '70's ships.
 The first order was officially just two ships, the Viking Star (2014) and Viking Sea (2016), but even before those were taken into service the order was gradually expanded and still is.
 Viking Sun is the fourth member of the fleet, following Viking Sky (2017) and two more are being built while she enters service, Viking Orion in 2018 and Viking Jupiter in 2019.
-Four more ships are in the pipeline also, making a class of 10.
+Many more ships are now also on the horizon in this class, making a total of 17 ships in 2027.

 Construction and general statistics